bmck/alphavantage_as_dataframe/README.md

 ## Code of Conduct

-Everyone interacting in the Alphavantage project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/codespore/alphavantage_ruby/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the AlphavantageAsDataframe project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/bmck/alphavantage_as_dataframe/blob/master/CODE_OF_CONDUCT.md).